alteryx/featuretools/README.md

 Install with pip

 	python -m pip install featuretools

-or from the Featuretools channel on [conda](https://anaconda.org/Featuretools/featuretools):
+or from the Conda-forge channel on [conda](https://anaconda.org/conda-forge/featuretools):

-	conda install -c featuretools featuretools
+	conda install -c conda-forge featuretools

 ## Example
 Below is an example of using Deep Feature Synthesis (DFS) to perform automated feature engineering.
 In this example, we apply DFS to a multi-table dataset consisting of timestamped customer transactions.